Renowned Faculty

 Study with locally, nationally, and internationally renowned faculty members who are established music educators, scholars, conductors, and clinicians.

-The Bachelor of Music in Music Education degree replaces the degree that is formerly known as Bachelor of Music (leading toward teacher certification).
+The Bachelor of Music in Music Education degree replaces the degree that is formerly known as Bachelor of Music in Music - Teacher Certification.

-Earning a Bachelor of Music in Music Education prepares undergraduate students and individuals who are seeking credentials to teach music in the schools to effectively teach choral, instrumental, and general classroom music in pre-kindergarten, elementary, middle, junior high, and senior high schools.
-The curriculum includes courses that focus on the teaching and learning of music with learners who represent diverse populations and abilities.
-This program leads toward an all-level teaching certificate in the state of Texas.
+Earning a Bachelor of Music in Music Education prepares undergraduate students and individuals who are seeking credentials to teach music in the schools to effectively teach band, choral, orchestra, and classroom general music in pre-kindergarten, elementary, middle, junior high, and senior high schools.

 In addition to the coursework required by the School of Music to fulfill the Bachelor of Music in Music Education degree, students wishing to be certified to teach in the State of Texas must fulfill all requirements of the College of Education, the Texas Education Agency, and the State of Texas.
 The coursework required for Teacher Certification is listed in the University Catalog section of the College of Education and in the Degree Guide Sheets included within the undergraduate handbook.